sgrankin/mk/README.md

   * `-p` Maximum number of jobs to execute in parallel (default: # CPU cores)
   * `-i` Show rules that will execute and prompt before executing.
   * `-color` Boolean flag to force color on / off.
+  * `-F` Don't drop shell arguments when no further arguments are specified.
+  * `-s name` Default shell to use if none are specified via $shell (default: "sh -c")

 ## Non-shell recipes